Introduction to Macaulay's function and singularity functions

 Introduction to singularity functions.

-In the next slide, we can see new functions that are called singularity functions, where n =-1 or n=-2.
-These singularity functions can be used to express concentrated loads and concentrated moments.
+The next slide shows new singularity functions, where n =-1 or n=-2.
+These singularity functions can be used to express concentrated loads and moments.

 These functions can give the value of the load intensity in case of a concentrated load P0 acting as w(x) as =P0*<x-a>^-1 as equal 0 when x does not equal a and equals P0 when x=a, in that case n=-1.

-In the case of a concentrated Moment M0 acting, the load function expressed as w(x) as =M0*<x-a>^-2 as equal 0 when x does not equal a and equals M0 when x=a. the n value equals =-2 in this case.
+In the case of a concentrated Moment M0 acting, the load function expressed as w(x) as =M0*<x-a>^-2 equals 0 when x does not equal a and equals M0 when x=a.
+The n value equals =-2 in this case.

 Introduction to singularity function.